tolgaakyol/PhpMVC/README.md

 ### About Me

-I am a doctor of medicine.
-Therefore, I am far from a professional developer.
-Yet, I have been excited about coding since childhood.
+I am far from a professional developer, yet, I have been excited about coding since childhood.
 I am only working on this framework for my excitement & hoping to use it while working on some personal projects as a prototype.

 ### Plans